sez11a/liferay-docs/userGuide/en/chapters/08-social-networking.markdown

 The social portlets are all included with the Liferay Community Edition distribution, but need to be installed separately for Enterprise Edition.
 If you're using Liferay Enterprise Edition, or had previously removed the social portlets from Community Edition, you can use Liferay's plugin installer to easily add social features to your portal.

-If you're logged in as an administrator, go to the control panel and click on *Plugins Installation* in the *Server* section.
+If you're logged in as an administrator, go to the Control Panel and click on *Plugins Installation* in the *Server* section.
 From here, click on *Install More Portlets* and search for *Social Networking*.
 Once the results come up, select the latest version of the Social Networking Portlet and click *Install*.
 Once the install process finishes, you can start using the social networking portlets.

 ### Using social networking on public pages [](id=lp-6-1-ugen08-using-social-networking-on-public-pages-0)